MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

     }
     ```

-3. Implement the following callback to detect various actions performed by users with push notifications:
+3. Implement the following callback to detect various actions by users with push notifications:

     ```objc
     // iOS 10 and later, asks the delegate to process the user's response to a delivered notification.